roshnipeter/audit_log/readme.md

 # Technologies used

-1. Python3 - Flask to render APIs
+1. Python3, Flask -  Since the application is currently a single page app, preferred to use a lightweight framewrok like flask.
-2. Elasticsearch to store and retrieve data
+2. Elasticsearch - Since its faster and has lesser latency as compared to traditional databases.
-3. Kibana for visualising data
+3. Kibana for visualising data - Easier visualisation and playing around with the data.
-4. JWT for authentication
+4. JWT for authentication - Since API requires token based authentication, JWT was the best option.
+This choice can be updated depending on future requirements.

 # Table of Contents